Sherman Hemsley

 Sherman Alexander Hemsley (February 1, 1938 – July 24, 2012) was an American actor and comedian.
 He was known for his roles as George Jefferson on the CBS television series All in the Family (1973–1975; 1978) and The Jeffersons (1975–1985), Deacon Ernest Frye on the NBC series Amen (1986–1991), and B. P. Richfield on the ABC series Dinosaurs.
-Hemsley also played Judge Carl Robertson on the NBC series The Fresh Prince of Bel-Air.
 For his work on The Jeffersons, Hemsley was nominated for a Golden Globe Award and an Emmy Award.
 Hemsley also won an NAACP Image Award for Best Performance by an Actor in a Comedy Series or Special ("The Jeffersons") in 1982.

 Biography

 Early life, education and service

 Hemsley was born and raised in South Philadelphia by his mother, who worked in a lamp factory.
 Hemsley did not meet his father until he was 14.
 Hemsley graduated from Barrat Middle School.
 For high school, Hemsley attended Central High School for ninth grade and Bok Technical High School for tenth.
 Hemsley dropped out of school after the tenth grade and joined the United States Air Force, where he served for four years.

 On leaving the Air Force, Hemsley returned to Philadelphia, where he worked for the United States Postal Service during the day while attending the Academy of Dramatic Arts at night.
 He then moved to New York, continuing to work for the post office during the day while working as an actor at night.
 He starred as Gitlow in the early 1970s Broadway musical Purlie.